JP Morgan lifts ArcelorMittal S.A. [MT] price estimate. Who else is bullish?

 JP Morgan have made an estimate for ArcelorMittal S.A. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 22, 2022.
 The new note on the price target was released on January 27, 2022, representing the official price target for ArcelorMittal S.A. stock.
 Previously, the target price had yet another raise from $34 to $42, while Credit Suisse kept a Outperform rating on MT stock.

 ArcelorMittal S.A.
-[MT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.55.
-With this latest performance, MT shares gained by 2.04% in over the last four-week period, additionally sinking by -15.17% over the last 6 months – not to mention a drop of -29.58% in the past year of trading.
+[MT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.86.
+With this latest performance, MT shares gained by 0.21% in over the last four-week period, additionally sinking by -28.28% over the last 6 months – not to mention a drop of -29.48% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and ArcelorMittal S.A.
 [MT] shares currently have an operating margin of +21.89 and a Gross Margin at +24.83.
 ArcelorMittal S.A.’s Net Margin is presently recorded at +19.53.